HIMM-SF/Images/README.md

 # Images
--images component that displays all messages
+images component that displays all messages